-There are several DJI alternatives available too – from Parrot to Powervision’s unique waterproof PowerEgg X. Whatever you’re looking for, you’ll find the best drone for you in the list below.
+There are several DJI alternatives available, too.
+Powervision’s PowerEgg X is a unique waterproof option, while Parrot’s range of drones offers plenty.
+Whatever you’re looking for, you’ll find your ideal photography drone in the buying guide below.

 Should you buy DJI drones?

-The key thing to note is that DJI hasn't been banned from selling drones in the US – instead, the trade blacklist restricts DJI's access to US technologies.
-So while it may well affect DJI's supply chains, retailers like Amazon are still selling the company's drones as usual.
+But for consumers, there's no sign that DJI will be banned from selling its drones in the US – instead, the trade blacklist simply restricts DJI's access to US technologies for future products.
+So while it may well affect DJI's supply chains, all the big retailers like Amazon are still selling the company's drones as usual.

 The best drone in 2021:

-Read our in-depth DJI Mavic 2 Pro review
+- Read our in-depth DJI Mavic Air 2 review

 One of our few complaints about the DJI Mavic Mini was that it couldn't shoot 4K video – this excellent successor fixes that, while giving us a few extra treats in the process.
 The Mini 2 has the same ultra-compact design as before, making it the joint-smallest drone in DJI's line-up, but comes with a new controller that boosts it range (thanks to Ocusync 2.0 connectivity) and delivers a more polished flying experience.